-R2CTPO is a voluntary association of local government units organized under the authority of Chapter 339.175, Florida Statutes, in accordance with the 1962 Federal Aid Highway Act.
-Its primary purpose is to provide leadership in the initiation and development of transportation plans and programs and the establishment of transportation priorities and strategies in Volusia County, Flagler Beach, and Beverly Beach, Florida.
+The R2CTPO is designated as a Metropolitan Planning Organization pursuant to Title 23 U.S.C.
+134, Title 49 U.S.C.
+5303(d) and (e) and Title 23 C.F.R.
+450.310.
+Its primary purpose is to provide leadership in the initiation and development of transportation plans and programs and the establishment of transportation priorities and strategies in Volusia County, Flagler Beach, Beverly Beach and portions of Palm Coast and Bunnell, Florida.
 Members are appointed by the governing bodies of the participating local government units.
-The R2CTPO was originally created on May 6, 1977, as the Volusia County Metropolitan Planning Organization and operates under interlocal agreements established pursuant to Chapter 163.01, Florida Statutes, among the various participating governmental entities.
+The R2CTPO was originally created on April 13, 1977, as the Volusia County Metropolitan Planning Organization and operates under interlocal agreements established pursuant to Chapter 163.01, Florida Statutes, among the various participating governmental entities.
 As of April 23, 2014, Volusia Transportation Planning Organization officially changed its name to River to Sea Transportation Planning Organization.